30 Nov 2016

 Minimalism as Simple Geometry

-A Minimalist picture of the tyre of a bicycle along with a rectangular cut on a textured Indian wall.
+Minimalist photography using simple geometric shape of a bicycle tyre along with a rectangular cut on a textured orange Indian wall at jaipur shot by Prakash Ghai

 Photo By © Prakash Ghai